RitzGit/RitzGit/README.md

 -->

 - 🌱 I’m currently learning c++
-- 📫 How to reach me: Preferably over Discord with the tag: Ritz#1231
 - 😄 Pronouns: He/They

 There's so many technologies and languages I want to learn, but also so little time :(